sasjs/cli.sasjs.io/docs/installation.md

 ### Windows

-If you only care about using the SASjs CLI then simply download NodeJS directly from the homepage:  [https://nodejs.org/en](https://nodejs.org/en/)
+If you only care about using the SASjs CLI then simply download NodeJS directly from the homepage:  [https://nodejs.org/en](https://nodejs.org/en/).
+We recommend you do NOT install chocolatey (leave the checkbox unchecked), unless you have a specific need for it.

 If you're a power user looking to play with different versions of NodeJS then NVM-Windows would be the better choice - available here: [https://github.com/coreybutler/nvm-windows#installation--upgrades](https://github.com/coreybutler/nvm-windows#installation--upgrades)